-The International Mobile Satellite Organisation (IMSO) has begun the formal evaluation process of Iridium as a Global Maritime Distress and Safety System (GMDSS) provider.
+Iridium has announced a historic achievement with the launch of the Iridium Global Maritime Distress and Safety System (GMDSS) service.

 Digital Ship magazine provides the latest information about maritime satellite communications technology, software systems, navigation technology, computer networks, data management and TMSA.
 It is published ten times a year.